L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 June 1, 2023 - Master Complaint Approved

-Judge Rowland has approved an approximately 400-page master complaint, which thoroughly outlines the common allegations and claims of plaintiffs.
+Judge Rowland has approved an approximately 400-page master complaint that thoroughly outlines the plaintiffs' common allegations and claims.

 February 8, 2023 - Hair Straightener Cancer MDL is Established

-The Judicial Panel on Multidistrict Litigation has consolidated all hair relaxer lawsuits filed in various Federal district courts throughout the country.
+The Judicial Panel on Multidistrict Litigation has consolidated all hair relaxer lawsuits filed in various Federal district courts nationwide.
 The lawsuits have been consolidated before Judge Mary Rowland in the Northern District of Illinois.
 In turn, the hair straightener class action lawsuits have evolved into multidistrict litigation (MDL).

 Study Connects Consistent Hair Relaxer Use to Increased Uterine Cancer Risk

-The basis for many L'Oreal hair relaxer lawsuits is a National Institute of Health (NIH) study released in October 2022.
 The NIH study assessed data from the Sister Study, a separate study conducted by an NIH subsidiary that sought to find a connection between hair care product use and harmful health conditions.
-Each year for eleven years, women aged between 35 and 74 would answer a questionnaire regarding their hair care product use and health conditions.
+For eleven years, women aged between 35 and 74 answered a questionnaire regarding their hair care product use and health conditions.

 The National Institute of Health study used the data of 33,497 women involved in the Sister Study, finding that using hair relaxers at least four times a year could increase the risk of uterine cancer.
 There were 378 cases of uterine cancer reported during the eleven-year study.